adscorp100/mdhomecarebuild/src/content/blog/home-care-packages-australia-complete-guide.md

 ## Support at Home Program 2025: Major Changes Coming

 ### Overview of the New System
-The Australian Government is implementing significant reforms to home care services, with the Support at Home program replacing the current Home Care Packages Program from July 1, 2025.
+The Australian Government is implementing significant reforms to home care services, with the [Support at Home program](/blog/support-at-home-program-2025-complete-guide) replacing the current Home Care Packages Program from July 1, 2025.
+These [home care package changes](/blog/home-care-package-changes-the-new-support-at-home-program) aim to create a more streamlined and accessible system for all older Australians.

 ### Key Changes and Improvements